AlexGarcia51304/ReelRanked/docs/METRICS.md

 🔗 [View the ReelRanker HEART Framework on Google Slides](https://docs.google.com/presentation/d/1iVC6YgqqU15OykSA6jed_ux97ov4fDDz_b2eMzn7AvU/edit?slide=id.gc8216bd24_20_0#slide=id.gc8216bd24_20_0)

-- Adoption Rate/Number of new users - Firebase Analytics
+- Adoption Rate/Number of new users - Firebase analytics will show a graph that depicts the number of new users to an app.
+It can display results based on things like app version or platform and it can be viewed in timespans of day, week, and month.

 - Retention Rate (Number of returning users) -- User Retention